gosquadron/squadron/docs/gettingstarted.rst

 Let’s make a state.json to install apache2 for our simple website::

+    [
         {
-        "apt": ["apache2"]
+            "name":"apt",
+            "parameters":["apache2"]
         }
+    ]

-Now when we later run squadron, it'll make sure that Apache is installed.
+Now when we later run squadron, it'll make sure that Apache is installed via apt-get.

 Templating
 ^^^^^^^^^^